ryanstull/ryanstull.github.io/_posts/2019-03-10-null-safety-part4.md

 })
 {% endhighlight %}

 This will open up a lot of interesting opportunities for expressiveness in the type system.
-One such possibility, which is actually being added to Scala 3 as an opt-in feature, is to change where `Null` fits into the type system so that reference types are not nullable by default.
+One such possibility, which is actually being added to Scala 3 as an opt-in feature, is to change where `Null` fits into the type hierarchy so that reference types are not nullable by default.

 The modified version would look like this: